Tennis-Wimbledon round-up from day two

-LONDON, July 4 Round-up of day two at the Wimbledon championships on Tuesday:
+LONDON, July 4 (Reuters) - Round-up of day two at the Wimbledon championships on Tuesday:

 QUOTE OF THE DAY: "I felt a little bit bored to be completely honest with you.
 It's tough, you know.
 I’m 24.
 I have been around and it feels like I’m super old, but I'm not.
 It was tough to find motivation out there." - Australian Bernard Tomic told reporters he had lost interest during his 6-4 6-3 6-4 defeat by Germany's Mischa Zverev in the opening round.